OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/add.md

 ---
 title: add
-description: This page provides documentation for the 'add' function in an Econometrics software.
+description: "This page provides documentation for the 'add' function in an Econometrics" software.
 This function allows you to add a new column to your dataset using various computations on existing columns.
 keywords: